mariatakpa/LITA_Class-Project-1/README.md

 ### Project Objective
 ---
-The Retail Sales Performance Analysis aims to provide a comprehensive analysis of sales performance for a retail store ,aiming to identify trends,understand customer behavior, optimize inventory, and improve revenue.
-The insights derived will help the store make data-driven decisions, maximize sales, and increase profitability.
+The Retail Sales Performance Analysis aims to provide a comprehensive analysis of sales performance for a retail store
+ - To identify trends, understand customer behavior, optimize inventory, and improve revenue.
+ - To help the store make data-driven decisions, maximize sales, and increase profitability.
+ - To provide a user-friendly interface for generating pivot tables from data sources
+ - To develop a Power BI dashboard to visualize key insights.

 The project consists of three main phases:
  1. **Excel Analysis** : Initial data exploration and basic analysis using pivot tables and Excel formulas.